 Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration we expect to receive in exchange for those products or services.
 Revenue is recognized net of sales taxes collected from customers, which are subsequently remitted to governmental authorities.
-The Company's revenue is generated from the following sources:
+Our revenue is generated from the following sources:

-Software-as-a-service related ("SaaS") - SaaS revenue is generated from customers' access to and usage of the Company's hosted software solutions on a subscription basis for a specified contract term.
-In SaaS arrangements, the client cannot take possession of the software during the term of the contract and generally has the right to access and use the software and receive any software upgrades published during the subscription period.
+• Software-as-a-service related ("SaaS") - SaaS related revenue is generated from customers' access to and usage of our hosted software solutions on a subscription basis for a specified contract term.
+In SaaS arrangements, the customer cannot take possession of the software during the term of the contract and generally has the right to access and use the software and receive any software upgrades published during the subscription period.

 SaaS contracts are accounted for as a single performance obligation, as implementation and hosting services are not distinct.
-As a result, the Company recognizes all fees, including any up front initial system implementation services or other fees, ratably over time from when the system implementation or deployment services are completed, and where necessary accepted by the customer, over the contract term as stated or with consideration of termination for convenience clauses as discussed below.
+As a result, we recognize all fees, including any up front initial system implementation services or other fees, ratably over time from when the system implementation or deployment services are completed, and where necessary accepted by the customer, over the contract term, as stated, or with consideration of termination for convenience clauses as discussed below.

-- Software and hardware related Software and hardware related revenue is generated from the license of the Company's software, on a perpetual basis, the sale of hardware and professional services that are complementary to the software and may or may not be required for the software to function as desired by the client.
+- Software and hardware related Software and hardware related revenue is generated from the license of our software, on a perpetual basis, the sale of hardware and professional services that are complementary to the software and may or may not be required for the software to function as desired by the customer.
 The services are generally provided in the form of implementation and training services and do not include maintenance revenue.
-The software is installed on the customer's site or the customer's designated vendor's site and is not hosted by the Company or by a vendor contracted by the Company.
-See the section below "Contracts with Software, Hardware, and Implementation Services" for details of management's judgments and recognition of revenue relating to the category. - Maintenance Maintenance revenue includes ongoing post contract client support ("PCS") or maintenance on software and hardware during the PCS term.
+The software is installed on the customer's site or the customer's designated vendor's site and is not hosted by us or by a vendor contracted by us.
+See the section below "Contracts with Software, Hardware, and Implementation Services" for details of our judgments and recognition of revenue relating to this category. - Maintenance Maintenance revenue includes ongoing post contract client support ("PCS") or maintenance on software and hardware during the PCS term.
 Additionally, PCS includes ongoing development of software updates and upgrades provided to the client on a whenand-if-available basis.
-Revenue is recognized over the contract term. - Sequencing and molecular analysis Sequencing and molecular analysis revenue is generated by providing customers with reports of sequencing and analysis of whole genome DNA, RNA and proteomic results under the Company's reseller agreement with NantOmics, LLC ("NantOmics"), and through the Company's subsidiary Liquid Genomics (See Note 18).

-Revenue is recognized at a point in time, when reports of results are transferred to the client, or when cash is received as described below.
+Revenue is recognized over the maintenance term. - Sequencing and molecular analysis Sequencing and molecular analysis revenue is generated by providing customers with reports of the results of performing sequencing and analysis of whole genome DNA, RNA and/or proteomic testing under our reseller agreement with NantOmics, LLC ("NantOmics"), and from blood samples via its liquid/blood-based tumor profiling platform through our subsidiary, NantHealth Labs, Inc. ("NantHealth Labs", previously named Liquid Genomics, Inc.) (see Note 20 of the financial statements).
+Revenue is recognized at a point in time, when reports of results are transferred to the ordering physician or institution, or when cash is received as described below, or ratably over time for the period of stand-ready obligation to provide blood-based tumor profiling services.

-The Company's sequencing and molecular analysis revenue is primarily generated from payments received from commercial third-party payers, hospitals and other provider networks and patients.
-The Company reports revenue from arrangements with these customers on a gross basis in accordance with ASC 606.
-When reports are transferred to the customer but the Company cannot conclude whether there is a contract with a customer based on the assessment of collectibility, revenue recognition is deferred until non-refundable payment is received or payment is considered probable.
+Our sequencing and molecular analysis revenue is primarily generated from payments received from commercial third-party payers, hospitals and other provider networks and patients.
+We report revenue from arrangements with these customers on a gross basis in accordance with ASC 606.
+When reports are transferred to the ordering physician or institution, but we cannot conclude whether there is a contract with a customer, based on the assessment of collectability, revenue recognition is deferred until non-refundable payment is received or payment is considered probable.